Unique opportunity to work on issues related to homelessness in Southwestern PA

 2022-2023 Community Partner

-The Institute of Politics, Elsie Hillman Civic Forum is recruiting its 2022-23 cohort of Ambassadors for Civic Engagement (ACE) Fellows.
-This year, we have partnered with the Homeless Children’s Education Fund (HCEF).
+The Institute of Politics, Elsie Hillman Civic Forum has partnered with the Homeless Children’s Education Fund (HCEF) this year.

 - Investigate a critical issue affecting students experiencing homelessness in Southwestern PA